velmurugan-balasubramanian/framework-doc/src/vue/README.md

 vel@freshworks:~/my_app$ npm install
 ```

-## Folder Structure

 ### Vue app folder structure

-The Vue App in the Freshworks ecosystem is similar to the vue app created using vue-cli or a vue app bundled using the webpack, with some minor changes in the folder structure to support integration with the FDK.
+The Vue App in the Freshworks ecosystem is similar to the Vue app created using vue-cli or a Vue app bundled using the Webpack, with some minor changes in the folder structure to support integration with the FDK.

 The folder structure of the Vue app is given below